jaspector

 Advance notice of at least 24 to 48 hours typically required.
 Confirm current scheduling lead time with office.

-Typical inspection sequence: Typical sequence for residential: 1.
+Typical sequence: Typical sequence for residential: 1.
 Footings/foundation (before concrete pour, reinforcement open).
 2. Underground utilities (before backfill).
 3. Rough framing (after framing, blocking, sheathing, rough MEP complete, before insulation/drywall).
 4. Rough electrical.
 5. Rough plumbing (may require pressure test).
 6. Rough mechanical.
 7. Insulation.
 8. Drywall/wallboard.
 9. Final building (all work complete, systems operational, site graded/drained).
 10. Final electrical, plumbing, and mechanical inspections.

-Do I need a building permit in unincorporated McKinley County, NM?
+01 Do I need a building permit in unincorporated McKinley County, NM?

 A permit is required for new construction of any structure, additions or expansions to existing structures, structural alterations, demolition of structures, changes of use or occupancy, and any electrical, plumbing, or mechanical installation or modification.

-How much does a building permit cost in unincorporated McKinley County, NM?
+02 How much does a building permit cost in unincorporated McKinley County, NM?

+Building permit fees in unincorporated McKinley County, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Approximately 0.65% of construction valuation for new residential construction.
 Higher base rate for commercial projects.
 Subject to legislative change..
 Plan check fee: Typically 50% to 65% of total permit fee, collected at plan submittal.
 Non-refundable if application withdrawn..

-How do I apply for a building permit in unincorporated McKinley County, NM?
+03 How do I apply for a building permit in unincorporated McKinley County, NM?

-1. Confirm property is on fee-simple (non-tribal) unincorporated McKinley County land.
+To apply for a building permit in unincorporated McKinley County, NM, follow these steps: 1.
+Confirm property is on fee-simple (non-tribal) unincorporated McKinley County land.
 Verify land status using BLM Land Status viewer, New Mexico RGIS, or contact BIA Gallup Agency.
 2. Confirm property is NOT within incorporated City of Gallup limits.
 3. Determine permit type needed: residential building, commercial building, electrical, plumbing, mechanical, or trade permit.
 4. Prepare required documents per General Requirements section.
 5. Create account or log in to eLandscape at https://elandscape.rld.nm.gov/.
 6. Submit permit application online with all required plans and documents.
 Pay plan review fee at submission.
 7. Alternatively, submit in person at Gallup Regional Office.
 Some simple residential projects may qualify for over-the-counter issuance without plan review.
 8. Await plan review.
 CID reviewers post comments or approval in eLandscape.
 9. Address any plan review comments and resubmit corrected documents.
 10. Once approved, pay remaining permit fee.
 11. Permit is issued.
 Print or save and post prominently on job site.
 12. Schedule required inspections through eLandscape or by contacting Gallup Regional Office.
 13. Complete all required inspection stages.
 14. Upon passing final inspection, permit is closed.
 For new construction, Certificate of Occupancy is required before occupancy.

-How long does it take to get a building permit in unincorporated McKinley County, NM?
+04 How long does it take to get a building permit in unincorporated McKinley County, NM?

-What work is exempt from building permits in unincorporated McKinley County, NM?
+05 What work is exempt from building permits in unincorporated McKinley County, NM?

-How do I schedule a building inspection in unincorporated McKinley County, NM?
+06 How do I schedule a building inspection in unincorporated McKinley County, NM?

-Inspections can be scheduled via: eLandscape portal, (505) 863-8021.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated McKinley County, NM via: eLandscape portal, (505) 863-8021.
 Advance notice of at least 24 to 48 hours typically required.
 Confirm current scheduling lead time with office..